Preparing for a Hearing

 It is your responsibility to provide evidence to support your appeal and explain why you feel the property assessment, ownership or classification of the property is incorrect.
 If you are appealing the assessed value of your property, your evidence must support what you believe is the fair market value of your property.

 The PVSC Assessor attending the hearing will also provide evidence to support their valuation.
 They usually present at least three comparable properties which, in the opinion of the Assessor, offer characteristics similar to your property and have sale prices that support your property’s assessed value.
 The Assessor will also provide reasons why they assessed your property at that value.

-You can search for an assessment to see the assessed value of other properties in Nova Scotia and view a sample of the Valuation Summary Form used by PVSC Assessors to help you prepare your evidence.
-Your evidence must be emailed to the NSAAT Recorder at firstname.lastname@example.org before your hearing.
+You can search for property sales on datazONE and view a sample of the Valuation Summary Form used by PVSC Assessors to help you prepare your evidence.
+Your evidence must be emailed to the NSAAT Recorder at email@example.com before your hearing.
 Your evidence must be emailed to the NSAAT Recorder at least 24 hours in advance when possible.

 At your Hearing: